From electrostatic potentials to yet another triangle center: Related results

+An interesting problem is to investigate extreme points of more general convolution potentials, such as \eqref{formulariesz} for parameter $p$ taking values other than $-1$, and some of that work has been done by O'Hara \cite{oh12} following ``experimental speculations'' by Shibata \cite{s09}.
+It is well-known that for $p=2$ we obtain the centroid $X(2)$ and the case $p=-2$ will be discussed below.
+It seems that all other choices of $p$ lead to unnamed triangle centers and it is not clear which of them satisfy any reasonably nice relations.

-It is interesting to investigate extreme points of more general convolution potentials, such as \eqref{formulariesz} for parameter $p$ taking values other than $-1$.
-Observe that the integral in \eqref{formulariesz} is not singular for $p\geq 0$, while it even diverges for $p\leq -2$.
-In the later case one can still define potential difference (or ``voltage'') between two interior points, simply by cutting out small congruent disks around those two points.
+Observe that the integral in \eqref{formulariesz} diverges for $p\leq -2$.
+One can still define potential difference between two interior points, simply by cutting out small congruent disks around those points.
 More precisely, the expression

-is well-defined for $P,P'\in\textup{Int}(T)$ and $\varepsilon>0$ small enough and determines function $V_p$ up to an additive constant.
-Our definition is a simpler equivalent to more common approaches of, either subtracting the singular part from the limit as $\varepsilon\to 0$, or expanding the integral over $T\setminus\textup{D}_{\varepsilon}(P)$ into a Laurent series in $\varepsilon$ and taking the constant term.
-Case $p=0$ is completely degenerate as $V_p$ is just a constant function, so let us assume that $p\neq -1,0$.
-We are looking for the maximum point of $V_p$ when $p<0$ and for the minimum point when $p>0$.
+is well-defined for interior points $P,P'$ and $\varepsilon>0$ small enough, and determines function $V_p$ up to an additive constant.
+Our definition is a simpler alternative to the more common approach of subtracting the singular part from the limit as $\varepsilon\to 0$, as is done in \cite{oh12}.

-For a general $p$ it is more difficult to prove rigorously that potential $V_p$ attains a unique global extreme inside $T$.
-An interested reader can consult papers \cite{m00}, \cite{oh12}, and \cite{s11}, which together establish uniqueness for all possible cases of $p$, although they discuss more general convex sets.
-One can still rather easily derive a formula analogous to \eqref{formulaequalszero}.
-Similarly as in sections \ref{sectionproperties} and \ref{sectionrelations} we conclude that any stationary point $P$ for $V_p$ in the interior of $T$ has to satisfy

-Here $R(\varphi)$ denotes length of the polar ray from $P$ to $\textup{Bd}(T)$, i.e.\@ we use the same notation as in the proof of theorem \ref{thm1}.
-This equation even allows us to plug in $p=0$, which corresponds to the logarithmic potential, see \cite{oh12}.

-One can investigate points $P$ satisfying equation \eqref{formulaequalszero2}, but almost all choices of $p$ lead to unnamed triangle centers.
-Let us list several interesting exceptions.

-\emph{Case $p=2$.} The point where $V_2$ attains its minimum is exactly the centroid $X_2$.
-In order to see that, we write